-The pancreas is divided into five main regions
+The pancreas is divided into 5 main regions

 Uncinate process – The area of the pancreas that bends backwards and beneath the body of the pancreas.
-The uncinate process is where the superior mesenteric artery and vein, 2 crucial blood vessels, intersect.
+The uncinate process is where 2 crucial blood vessels (the superior mesenteric artery and the superior mesenteric vein) intersect.

-Head – The widest portion of the pancreas.
-Located on the right side of the abdomen, adjoins the second part of the duodenum.
+Head – The head is the widest portion of the pancreas.
+It is located on the right side of the abdomen and is joined to the duodenum (part of the small intestine).

-Neck – The thin region between the head and body of the pancreas.
+Neck – The neck is the thin region between the head and body of the pancreas.

-Body – The middle portion of pancreas between the neck and tail.
+Body – The body is the middle section of the pancreas between the neck and the tail.
 The superior mesenteric blood vessels are located behind the body.

-Tail – The thin tip of pancreas in the left side of the pancreas, extending towards the spleen.
+Tail – The thin tip of the pancreas is called the tail.
+It extends towards the spleen.

-The pancreas is made up of glandular tissue and ducts.
+The pancreas is made up of glandular tissue and ducts (passages or tubes for substances to flow through).
 The main pancreatic duct (duct of Wirsung) drains pancreatic fluid from the pancreas into the duodenum.
-There are many small ducts branching from the main duct.
-The pancreatic duct joins the bile duct to form the ampulla of Vater, where the duct widens prior to entering the duodenum.
-Many individuals also have a small accessory duct (duct of Santorini), which extends from the main duct to the duodenum.
+There are many small ducts branching from the main pancreatic duct.
+The main pancreatic duct joins the bile duct to form the ampulla of Vater.
+The ampulla of Vater is a wider duct that opens into the duodenum.
+Many individuals also have a small accessory duct (duct of Santorini) which extends from the main duct to the duodenum.

-The dual function of the pancreas is reflected in its endocrine and exocrine compartments
+The dual function of the pancreas is reflected in the 2 types of cells it is comprised of:

-The exocrine cells of the pancreas – acinar cells – secrete pancreatic juice into the duodenum, which contains digestive enzymes that help to breakdown carbohydrates, proteins and fats so that they can be adequately absorbed and utilised by the body.
+- Exocrine cells (acinar cells): These cells secrete pancreatic juices into the duodenum.
+These juices contain digestive enzymes that help to breakdown carbohydrates, proteins and fats so that they can be adequately absorbed in the gut and utilised by the body.